Samrat-14/Tetris-game/README.md

 # Tetris Game

-Tetris game made in simple vanilla javascript.
+A Tetris Game made with vanilla javascript with added touchevents feature for sensing touch swipes in android or any other mobile devices.

 ![Tetris_screenshot](preview.png)